DrewAPicture/enable-image-scaling/readme.txt

 Donate link: http://wordpressfoundation.org/
 Tags: uploads, media, images, scale
 Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.9.0
-Stable tag: 1.0.3.1
+Stable tag: 1.0.4

 This enables you to set maximum height and width dimensions for images uploaded through WordPress.

 == Description ==

 Have problems with large images clogging up your uploads directory and taking up more space than necessary?
-Now you set a set of dimensions that all images will be scaled down to when uploaded through WordPress.
+Now you an configure a set of dimensions that all images will be scaled down to when uploaded through WordPress.

-<strong>Complete 1.0 Rewrite!</strong>

-* Supports the new Media Manager workflow introduced in 3.5
-* <strong>3.5 Only:</strong> Set custom height and width dimensions instead of resizing to the "large size" dimensions
-* Fully backward-compatible to WordPress 3.3

-Now translated to Dutch! (thanks: <a href="http://wordpress.org/support/profile/theohoutman">Theo Houtman</a>)

 If you have a bug fix or wish to contribute, check out the <a href="https://github.com/DrewAPicture/enable-image-scaling" target="_new">GitHub repository</a>.
 Pull requests welcome.